[This post is part of the Experiencing Remarkable Worship devotional series]

 The idols of our lives are disguised as persons, places, and activities.
 We get hung up with adoring these other parts of our lives like a fly gets caught in a spider’s web.
 God knew we would do this, however, so He commanded us to worship Him.
 He started out the 10 Commandments by instructing us not to have any other god but Him (Ex.
 20:3).
 Jesus told us the first and greatest commandment is to love the Lord God with our all (Mt.
 22:37-38).

-God wants us to know that He is the only real God!
+God desires for us to know Him—that He is the only real God!

 God is love.